 Nicolas Roudier was born in 1994 in Besançon, France.
-As the son of a pianoforte player, he grew up in an early music environment, surrounded with period instruments.
-He began modern horn at age 4 with Walter Bellagamba.
-In 2007, he won first prize at the Artistic Competition of Epinal, and then studied with Pierre Moragues (former solo horn at Paris’ Opera) from 2009.
-In 2012, Nicolas became a student of Phil Myers (former principal horn of New York Philharmonic) in Lausanne’s HEMU, Switzerland, where he completed a Bachelors degree in 2015 and a Masters degree in 2018.
-He then turned to historical horns and went to study at the Royal Conservatory of The Hague with Teunis van der Zwart.
+As the son of a pianoforte player, he grew up in an early music environment, surrounded by period instruments.
+He began playing modern horn at age 4 with Walter Bellagamba.
+In 2007 he won First Prize at the Artistic Competition of Epinal, and then studied with Pierre Moragues (former solo horn at Paris’ Opera) from 2009.
+In 2012, Nicolas became a student of Phil Myers (former principal horn of New York Philharmonic) in Lausanne’s HEMU, Switzerland, where he completed a Bachelor degree in 2015 and a Master degree in 2018.
+He subsequently turned to historical horns and went to study at the Royal Conservatory of The Hague with Teunis van der Zwart.
 In 2020 he graduated with a second Master’s in Early Music, and in 2021 with the Artist’s Certificate.

 Nicolas is also a researcher.
-Following his passion for early horns and willing to expand borders, he realised in November 2019 the very first recording of a complete piece on an original horn from Mozart’s time (Anton Kerner 1760) for the purposes of his Master thesis, for which the Royal Conservatory awards him with a special prize.
-He is currently doing more research about early horn, its manufacture, its repertoire and diversity of instruments, and gave lectures at the REMA’s 2020 Early Music Summit, and Historic Brass Society Symposium in 2021.
-He is also compiling an inventory of a private collection of rare original scores from the second half of the XVIIIth century to mid-XIXth century, which lead to the creation of Artescripta, his own edition of facsimiles.
-Nicolas is the co-organizer of Les Concerts du Temps Retrouvé, a private concert series in Villeneuve-lez-Avignon, France, as well as the co-founder of the ensemble Harmos Winds.
+Following his passion for early horns and willing to expand borders, he realised in November 2019 the very first recording of a complete piece on an original horn from Mozart’s time (Anton Kerner 1760) for the purposes of his Master thesis.
+He was awarded several special academic prizes for his works, and appeared as a lecturer in REMA’s 2020 Early Music Summit and the 2021 Historical Brass Society Symposium.
+Nicolas is also currently compiling an inventory of a private collection of rare original music scores from the mid-XVIIIth century to the XIXth century.
+This has eventually led to the creation of his own music publishing company, Artescripta.
+He is the co-organizer of Les Concerts du Temps Retrouvé, a private concert series in Villeneuve-lez-Avignon, France, as well as the co-founder of the ensemble Harmos Winds.

-He was supported in his researches and musical production by the Adriana Jacoba Fondation, the Countess of Bylandt Fondation and the Dutch Performing Arts Fund in Netherlands.
+He was supported in his research and musical production by the Adriana Jacoba Fondation, the Countess of Bylandt Fondation and the Dutch Performing Arts Fund in Netherlands.